 FNR STEAM GENERATOR DESCRIPTION:

-A FNR steam generator is in essence a vertical tube in shell heat exchanger with water and/or steam flowing upward inside the tubes and liquid sodium flowing downward outside the tubes but inside the shell.
-A FNR steam generator and its support equipment must be designed so that a steam generator heat exchange tube rupture does not create a dangerous situation due to high pressure water jetting into low pressure liquid sodium and instantaneously producing large amounts of hydrogen gas.
+A FNR steam generator is in essence a vertical tube in shell heat exchanger with water and/or steam flowing upward outside the tubes but inside the shell and molten salt flowing downward inside the tubes.
+A FNR steam generator and its support equipment must be designed so that when a steam generator heat exchange tube ruptures it does not create a dangerous situation.
+When one heat transport circuit is shut down the remaining parallel connected heat transport loops should continue safe operation.

-c) The changes in temperature of the sodium and the water in normal operation;
+b) The changes in temperature of the salt and the water in normal operation;

-The water is normally at a high pressure (11.25 MPa) while the secondary sodium is normally at a very low pressure (~ 0.1 MPa).
+The injection water is normally at a high pressure (11.25 MPa) while the molten salt is normally at a very low pressure (~ 0.2 MPa).

-During normal operation a steam pressure regulating valve connected in line between one side of the steam genertor upper manifold and the steam discharge pipe to the turbogenerators keeps the steam pressure inside the upper manifold and hence the pressure in the steam generator tubes and the lower manifold at about 11.25 MPa.
-This pressure in combination with the properties of water keeps the super heated liquid water inside the lower portions of the steam generator tubes at 320 degrees C.
+During normal operation a steam pressure regulating valve (PRV) connected in line between the steam genertor steam discharge pipe and the corresponding turbine keeps the steam pressure inside the shell at about 11.25 MPa.
+This pressure in combination with the properties of water keeps the super heated liquid water inside the steam generator shell bottom at 320 degrees C.

-Connected to the opposite side of the upper manifold are a steam release valve and a rupture disk, both vented to the atmosphere via 12.75 inch OD schedule 160 pipes.
+Also connected to the steam discharge pipe is a bypass (BP) valve to the condenser and a rupture disk vented to the atmosphere via a 12.75 inch OD schedule 160 pipe.
 The rupture disk is configured to rupture open at a steam pressure of about 14 MPa.
+The steam bypass valve also acts as a redundant over pressure safety valve.
 Thus there are two redundant means of protecting the steam generator from failure due to steam over pressure.

 The steam generator consists of six stacked coaxial sections.
 Starting from the bottom: